The Arduino is a small board which features a programmable microprocessor and several pins you can use to interact with the world.

 - Connect the USB cord to your computer and the Arduino.
 You should see the small green "ON" led light up on the board.

-- Put one end of the red wire into the hole marked 3.3V.
-Be careful not to put it in 5V or you’ll burn out your LED.
+- Put one end of the red wire into the hole on the Arduino marked 5V.

-- Put one end of the yellow wire into any of the holes marked GND
+- Put one end of the black wire into the hole marked GND by the voltage (it will say "POWER" above it)

-- Put the other end of the red wire in the bottom left hole of the board
+- Put the other end of the black wire into any hole in the "-" column on the left side of the breadboard

 We can write programs to interact with our Arduino, controlling LEDs and reading from sensors.
 If you buy extra parts, you can even control motors to make things move.

-Thanks to a collection of code written by Austin Vance we can use Ruby to interact with our Arduino.
+Thanks to a gem (a collection of Ruby code) written by Austin Vance we can use Ruby to interact with our Arduino.

 You’ll see something like this: